gsieben/GeoGab-RuntimeMeter/readme.md

 o The frequency of the loop run.
 And this is especially important for the "without delay method" of programming.
 Because as said before: Running in the loop to wait for events is no real processor load.
 At least not as long as you could reach the same if you check the events less often.
 If the processor is more loaded, the loop frequency will automatically decrease.
 Which value is a good value, the programmer must decide for his application.
 E.g. there are applications where a LED display should be operated with 50Hz.
 If this is not reached, the *RuntimeMeter* will tell you immediately and you can make appropriate code changes.

 ## The runtime fluctuations
 As mentioned above, the runtime measurement is subject to slight fluctuations.
 Everyone can recognize this already alone by the example programs of this library.
 This is by no means a programming error of the *RuntimeMeter*.
 The measurements are accurate, but not precise.
 The accuracy meets the requirements of the *RuntimeMeter*s.
 It is used for estimation and not for exact measurement.
-A few ticks faster or slower certainly do not play a role in the flow of a complex program.
+A few cycles faster or slower certainly do not play a role in the flow of a complex program.
 If the code must be measured exactly, the *RuntimeMeter* is the wrong choice.
 You will have to translate the code into machine code.
 Then decompile it back to assembler, which then has to be studied in more detail.
 Mostly one does not write such programs therefore into a high-level language but directly into Assembler, which is converted mostly directly into machine code.
 But this shall not be discussed further here.

 There are several reasons why runtime variations occur.
 In the core it is of course always the same reason.
 A foreign code is executed outside of the own program, which flows into the run time.
 This code is on the one hand the RutimeMeter Library itself.
 Even by tricks this cannot be avoided completely.
 So the first measuring point initializes the first measurement.
 That's all that needs to happen.
 Only the second measuring point determines the runtime of the first.
 Of course, one could further optimize the RutimeMeter at one or the other point.
 But you would not gain more knowledge.
 Because the *RuntimeMeter* has hardly any influence on the fluctuations.
 The far greater part comes from the kernel.
 As mentioned above, some system tasks are done immediately.
 Others wait for the `delay()`.

 To determine the runtime more exactly, brings with the small values of the fluctuations, no realization of use.

 ## The implementation
 ## Limitations